DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

       href: https://docs.google.com/document/u/2/d/1frRtggMYqO_KG46vDto3MvZ041TfhsMZRcZghR-hvzs/edit#
 ---

 We launched [structured reasons for rejection](/manage-teacher-training-applications/reasons-for-rejection-iteration-4/) on 14 January 2021.
-This requires users to select from a range of reasons rather than just entering free text.
+Users must select from a range of reasons when they reject an application, rather than just entering free text.

 The candidate user need this meets is: